-I wasn’t sure what to expect embarking on the 2019 Alternative Winter Break trip.
-I wasn’t sure if it was because I had the preconceptions of my life-changing experience from last year’s trip to Botswana, or if it was my junior year crisis looming over my head.
-Maybe it was the constant uncomfortableness of understanding my privilege, as a well-off, white American.
-Regardless, my experiences in Kenya were unimaginable and nothing I could have anticipated.
-The problem with describing a trip like this, though it might be my second, is that there is no right way to describe the Alternative Winter Break.
+The problem with describing a trip like this, though it might be my second, is that there is no right way to describe Wagner’s Alternative Winter Break.
 Maybe it is the constant uncomfortableness of understanding my privilege as a well-off, white American.
 There is no right way to share the lives of others, nor position the writing of this piece as not to misrepresent the purpose and meaning of the lives we were lucky enough to cross.
-It is their homes, their land, their lives, their stories.
-I simply had the privilege to experience everything and now to share it with you.
+It is their homes, their land, their lives.
+I simply had the privilege to experience it and now share it with you.
 Regardless, my experiences in Kenya were unimaginable and nothing I could have anticipated.

-This trip is not luxurious, it is not meant to be made of five-star hotels or utter relaxation.
-We are immersing ourselves in communities and cultures, some of which we must realize do not want us there.
-Just like the average American does not live in what the pictures portray, neither do the communities of the places we visit.
-We went to live with people we were working with, not live above them.
-We went to reaffirm that no matter where you are from, what you look like, or your manner of life, we are all one.
+This trip was not luxurious; it was not meant to be made of five-star hotels or utter relaxation.
+We are immersing ourselves in communities and cultures, some of which we must realize did not want us there.
+Just as the average American does not live in what the pictures portray, neither do the communities of the places we visited.
+We went to live with the people we were working with, not live above them.
 It is painfully beautiful, it pushes your comforts, and forces you to truly reflect internally and externally.
 You grow, you learn, you change.
 You are not saving the world, but investing in yourself.
 Personally, I believe it is the best investment someone could ever make.